ElinaHadelia/ElinaHadelia/README.md

 -->

 I am Elina.
-I am a full time bioinformatician, currently enrolled in CUNY Graduate Center's Master's in Data Science Program.
+I am a full time bioinformatician, currently also enrolled in a graduate Data Science Program.

 ## Languages